nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 4.4.7.
 Clear your schedule: `sclear`

-You can use this command to clear all the schedules or all schedules of a selected module.
+You can use this command to clear all the schedules or all schedules of a selected module in ProfNUS.

 **Format:** `sclear [c/MODULE_CODE]...`